 Fruits and Vegetables

 Cooking food causes other, less obvious, changes, too.
 Nutrients like vitamins can be destroyed or leached out, literally cooking away.
 Any time you boil vegetables, some nutrients naturally dissolve into the cooking water or into the air via steam.
 Conversely, certain vitamins are made available to the body for absorption during cooking, such as thiamin and folate.

-Flavors can be lost in this same way, too.
-When you smell the aroma of food cooking, you're smelling are the flavor compounds evaporating into the air.
+Flavors can be lost in this same way.
+When you smell the aroma of food cooking, you're smelling the flavor compounds evaporating into the air.

 Carbohydrates like sugars and starches are also transformed by heating.
 Sugars turn brown, as seen when we caramelize the tops of a crème brûlée.
 The browning of bread when we bake it is caused by the caramelization of the carbohydrates.
 Starches tend to act like sponges, soaking up water and expanding in size, as when rice or pasta noodles expand when we cook them.